Does you maintenance plan need updating? Faultfixers has put together a list of 4 ways your business can find out.

 Mental Health in the Workplace

-How to support employees at work:
+Here's how to support your employees at work:

-1. Open conversation
+- Open conversation

 2. Listen and ensure confidentiality

 3. Encourage a work - life balance

-As an employer, it is important to set a good example of being able to balance your home life and work life.
+As an employer it is important to set a good example of being able to balance your home life and work life.
 Being able to separate the two and set boundaries for your day is a positive step in reducing workplace stress and allowing you to switch off and relax.

 4. Encourage seeking support

-Everyone struggles with their mental health at some point in their lives, therefore all we can do is provide ears to listen with and shoulders to cry on for those who need it.
+Everyone struggles with their mental health at some point in their lives, therefore all we can do is provide ears to listen with and shoulders to cry on for those who need.
 Seeking help and advice from professionals is nothing to be ashamed of and should be encouraged more!
 Checking in on family, friends and colleagues is so important and not forgetting to look after your own mental wellbeing as well!